What is the characteristic of a chronic condition in microbiology?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 A chronic condition in microbiology is characterized by a slow onset and long duration.
-This means that the infection or condition develops gradually over time rather than appearing suddenly.
-Chronic conditions often persist for months or even years, leading to prolonged health issues that may not resolve completely without appropriate treatment.
+This means that the disease develops gradually over time and persists for an extended period, which can often be months or even years.
+Chronic conditions are typically associated with persistent infections or diseases that do not clear from the body easily.

 Subscribe